Buckmore Park Kart Circuit: Star Pupil

 At the end of each hire season, Buckmore hosts an annual 'Star Pupil' day, for the top drivers in all of its hire kart categories.
 The drivers participate in a mix of endurance and sprint events.

 Two guest judges will decide the winner based not only on track performance but also on their punctuality to race briefings, courtesy and general behaviour off of the track.

+David Hearne won the event in 2002.
 Carl Tebbutt won the event in 2006 with Simon Rudd winning the following year.
 Jack Harding won in 2008, Terry Waller in 2009 and most recently in the 2010 star pupil, Matt Jones was judged the winner.
 Terry Waller was again the winner in 2011.
 Simon Rudd returned as the winner in the 2012 competition.
 In 2013, the event was won by Paul Janes.
 The 2014 event was sponsored by MINI Challenge and was won by Piers Prior, who also won the event in 2015.

 Buckmore have now added Rookie of the Year and both Junior and Bambino Star Pupil events.